-The principle of substitution salva veritate, according to which if \mathbf{s} and \mathbf{t} are identical then one can be substituted for the other in any statement while saving the truth of that statement, is a fundamental part of our pre-mathematical understanding of identity, and any formalisation of identity must respect it.
-In HoTT this principle states that if there is an identification between \mathbf{s} and \mathbf{t} then anything that is true of one is true of the other.
-In HoTT, 'something being true of \mathbf{s} ' corresponds to the existence of a token of type $P(\mathbf{s})$ for some predicate P. Hence we can state the principle as follows: for any type B, any predicate P on B, and any \mathbf{s} : B and \mathbf{t} : B, there is a function of type
+The principle of substitution salva veritate, according to which if s and t are identical then one can be substituted for the other in any statement while saving the truth of that statement, is a fundamental part of our pre-mathematical understanding of identity, and any formalisation of identity must respect it.
+In HoTT this principle states that if there is an identification between s and t then anything that is true of one is true of the other.
+In HoTT, 'something being true of s' corresponds to the existence of a token of type P(s) for some predicate P. Hence we can state the principle as follows: for any type g, any predicate g on g, and any g: g and g are included and g and

-$$Id_B(s,t) \times P(t) \to P(s)$$ (1)
+$$Id_B(s,t) \times P(t) \rightarrow P(s)$$ (1)